 Are there other ways to make dental work more comfortable?

 Yes.
 Laser dentistry is transforming how professionals complete dental procedures.
 When you visit our dental office, you can be confident that we will use the latest technology available to make your procedure more comfortable.
 Lasers allow us to do so because the laser energy is fine and can target small spaces without irritating the surrounding tissue.
 We can also reduce discomfort and the recovery time thanks to dental lasers.
 The dental lasers are also less invasive than traditional dental tools.
 With the dental laser, there will be less bleeding and swelling than normal.
 Dental lasers can also help treat tooth decay, gum disease, and has applications in restorative procedures.
 If you want a more comfortable experience and to reduce your dental anxiety, we highly recommend visiting a laser dentistry office.
 To learn about the procedures that we perform using lasers, call (303) 481-0565 and schedule an appointment.
-At Colorado Precision Dentistry and Orthodontics, we find that many of our patients no longer need sedation or pain medication because the common factors that create fear of dentists are eliminated.
+At Colorado Precision Dentistry, we find that many of our patients no longer need sedation or pain medication because the common factors that create fear of dentists are eliminated.
 For example, the noise, heat, and vibration that is traditionally associated with the dental drill is not present when using lasers.